 Beyond purchasing the right grill and grilling accessories, an essential part of barbecuing is cleaning up after you cook.
 Though some may think that letting burnt food build up will add flavor to future cookouts, leaving leftover food on your grill doesn’t season it, says Matt Abdoo, executive chef and partner at Pig Beach BBQ, which has locations in New York City and Palm Beach, Florida.
 In fact, doing this can alter the taste of whatever you’re cooking in a not so great way, he says.

-If you’re going to clean your grill, you may be looking for products to use like brushes, scrapers and polish.
-To help, we asked grilling experts about their favorite grilling tool, as well as how, when and why it’s important to clean all parts of your grill, from the cooking surface to the lid.
+When it’s time to clean your grill or BBQ smoker, products like brushes, scrapers and polish can make the job easier and more efficient.
+To help you determine what you need, we asked grilling experts about their favorite tools, as well as how, why it’s important to clean all parts of your grill and how often you should do it.

 Highly rated products to clean your grill

 There are many tools designed to help clean your grill.
 Here are some highly recommended products we rounded up based on our conversations with experts.